unsky/focal-loss/README.md

 # focal-loss

-this is unofficial code version for the code of focal loss for Dense Object Detection. https://arxiv.org/abs/1708.02002
+The code is unofficial version for `focal loss for Dense Object Detection`. https://arxiv.org/abs/1708.02002

-the code is implementtd using mxnet python layer.
+this is implementtd using mxnet python layer.

 # usage